 The students have the opportunity to experience a school camp at Blackwood later in the year.
 This provides a range of activities for multiple abilities to engage in differentiated activities.
 Students work on building skills and strategies that increase their independence and are encouraged to take on a greater responsibility for self and others through both individual and team activities.

 There is an emphasis on the identification and development of suitable pathways for students that will equip them with transferable skills and knowledge required as young adults for leaving school and in post school settings.
 Where appropriate, the Secondary students learn and practise safe behaviours when travelling on transport and when in the community.

 Transition in the Secondary Years is a process that involves intensive collaboration between school, parents and guardians and community service providers.
 When transitioning students into the next phase of their education and adult life, it is important that families are presented with a number of appropriate options and that they are empowered throughout the process.

-At Sunshine SDS we endeavour to provide meaningful transition options that meet the needs of both families and individuals.
-Each year Sunshine SDS offers information sessions and contact with service providers for parents to develop their understanding of the transition process and what community service providers can offer.
+At Sunshine SDS, we endeavour to provide meaningful transition options that meet the needs of both families and the individual students.
+Each year we offer a Transition Expo, Information Sessions and contact service providers in order for parents to develop their understanding of the transition process and what community service providers can offer.

-If you require any further information about the programs we offer, please contact Spencer Cowan Acting Secondary Learning Centre Leader.
+If you require any further information about the support that we offer, please contact us.